BrodyNics77/BrodyNics77/README.md

   My name is Brody Nikolaos (Nichols) 😄

 ## Current Ocupation
-  Currently, I am at Turing 📫, while also working on C++ in my free time!
+  Working on C++ in my free time!

 ## What I like doing in my free time
-  I enjoy reading visual novels (VNs), working on school projects, or studying!!!
+  I enjoy reading visual novels (VNs)!!!

 ---------------------------------------------------------------------------------------------